ibm-cloud-docs/architecture-framework/heat-map.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating design requirements heat map image
+# Creating a design requirements heat map image
 {: #heat-map}

 The design requirements heat map helps users understand the high level make up of the architecture at a glance.